 A set of external speakers can make your favorite songs, podcasts, and movies come to life, turning your MacBook Pro into the ultimate entertainment rig.
 Check out these great options below or this article for more.

 - Audioengine A2 Plus 60W Powered Desktop Speakers

 - Bose Soundwear Companion Wireless Wearable Speaker

 For Data Security

-These days, the data stored on your Mac is probably more valuable than the machine itself.
-You can't afford to lose data or "share" it unexpectedly.
+These days, data stored on your Mac are probably much more valuable than the computer itself.
+You can’t afford to lose data or “share” it unexpectedly.
 However, like every other kind of technology, storage media (i.e. the internal hard drive or solid state drive) can be used up or die any day.
 What do you do?
 Back it up and protect it.
-Don't forget to get a laptop lock as well.
+Don’t forget to get a laptop lock as well.
 The following accessories are great for data protection.

 Storage & Backup

 We all know the importance of data backup, and there are a variety of ways to do this, such as via online backup services and external drives.
 Most of us prefer the latter for privacy and convenience, and we recommend them as well.
 If you’re into Apple products, consider AirPort Time Capsule.